Welcome to today's edition of the Rush 24-7 podcast.

 Matt from Chicago, you're next.

-Matt, welcome to the Rush Limbaugh program.
+Matt, welcome to the Rush Limbaugh Program.

-Hey, uh, I play a lot of video games, and if it were possible to get addicted to video games, I'd be a good candidate.
+Hey, I play a lot of video games, and if it were possible to get addicted to video games, I'd be a good candidate.

 But the way I see it, you know, you can smoke crack and you can get addicted to crack, but you're never going to become a better crack smoker.